StellarSand/privacy-settings/Privacy Settings/Windows-10.md

 ## Disable ads in file explorer
-Open file explorer.
-Click 3 dots menu on top, located to the right of "View" > Options >
+Open file explorer > click "View" on top > Options > Change folder and search options
 - Click "View" on top of the new popup >
   - Uncheck "Show sync provider notifications"
   - Click Apply